“Hang on tight, spur hard, and let’er buck.”

 I don’t know exactly when I’d had enough, but the time did come.
 I determined I would pay no more tribute.

 Their mouthpiece was a teenage tough named Butchie Loder.
 He was a hulk of a teenager for the late 1950’s, about two hundred and twenty pounds worth.
 Compared to my one hundred and thirty he seemed absolutely massive.
-“It’s either the money or a beatin’,” he snarled back.
+“It’s either the money or a beatin’,” he roared back.

 The rest of his gang of thieves stood back, waiting for Butchie to act on his threat.